shreyas-segu/shreyas-segu/README.md

-### Hi there I'm a Full-Stack Software Engineer! :rocket:
+### Hi there, I'm a Specialized Generalist Software Engineer! :rocket:

 Interested in working on the cutting edge technologies, across all parts of the SDLC including but not limited to the Front-end, Back-end, Testing, Devops and Infrastructure.
 Capable of product delivery end-to-end.

 Strong hands-on experience on working with these technologies  :octocat:
-- NodeJS, Spring Boot, Netflix OSS Stack
+- NodeJS, Typescript
 - Kong
-- Typescript, Java, Javascript
+- Java
 - Angular, Vue
 - Postgresql, MongoDB
-- Docker
+- Docker, Kubernetes
-- Apache Kafka
+- Apache Kafka, Rabbit MQ

 ### Connect with me